 “A goal without a plan is just a wish.” as Antoine De Saint-Exupery said, so get your goals out of your head and write them down.

 Then break them down into smaller steps to identify what needs to happen first, second, third.
 Track your progress and tweak as you go.

 #2 KEEP YOUR GOALS VISIBLE

 Put your quarterly goals where you can see them daily in your office.
 For personal goals put stick them on the fridge, bathroom mirror or use a vision statement or board.

 Research has shown that those who keep their goals to themselves are 64% more likely to fail than people who share their goals.
 So share your goals with a work colleague, your team, partner, friends, family and even on social media for additional accountability.

 In the next blog post – Part 2 – we’ll look at the last 3 reasons why people don’t reach their goals.

-In the mean time, you can read about the 7 Essential Planning Questions for 2019 blog post by clicking the link.
-I cover the seven key areas you need to think about and plan for if you want to achieve your goals in 2019.
+In the mean time, you can read about the 7 Essential Planning Questions for 2021 blog post by clicking the link.
+I cover the seven key areas you need to think about and plan for if you want to achieve your business goals in 2021.

 You can also download your own customisable 90-Day Action Plan around these seven areas and start planning for the next quarter.